 Top 10 Favourite Classic World War II Films

 When the United States went to war, so did Hollywood.
-As many male stars sacrificed their careers to enlist in the armed forces and serve their country, studios began churning out pictures that focused on World War II.
+As many male stars sacrificed their careers to enlist in the various branches of the armed forces and serve their country, studios began churning out pictures that focused on the conflict.
 Even after 1945, and to this day, World War II continues to be a source of inspiration to many filmmakers.
 Here are my top 10 favourite classic World War II films.

 10. Bataan (1943)

-Directed by Tay Garnett, Bataan follows the defense of the Bataan Peninsula against the invading Japanese by American and Filipino forces led by General Douglas MacArthur.
-With an ensemble cast that includes Robert Taylor, George Murphy, Thomas Mitchell, Robert Walker and Lloyd Nolan, the film centers on a combat unit of thirteen men whose mission it is to destroy a bridge along the peninsula and prevent the Japanese from rebuilding it.
+Directed by Tay Garnett, Bataan follows the defense of the Bataan Peninsula against the invading Japanese forces by American and Filipino troops led by General Douglas MacArthur.
+With an ensemble cast that includes Robert Taylor, George Murphy, Thomas Mitchell and Robert Walker, the film centers on a combat unit whose mission it is to destroy a bridge along the peninsula and prevent the Japanese from rebuilding it.

-Directed by David Lean, The Bridge on the River Kwai follows a group of Allied POWs interned at a Japanese prison camp in Burma.
-While there, they are forced to build a railway bridge over the River Kwai, which will be a vital supply route for the Japanese during the war.
+Directed by David Lean, The Bridge on the River Kwai follows a group of Allied POWs interned at a Japanese prison camp in Burma, where they are forced to build a railway bridge over the River Kwai, which will be a vital supply route for the Japanese during the war.
 The film stars William Holden, Alec Guinness, Jack Hawkins and Sessue Hayakawa, and received the Oscar for Best Picture at the 30th Academy Awards.

 8. Casablanca (1942)

 Directed by Michael Curtiz, Casablanca is set in Vichy-controlled Morocco and follows an American expatriate who must choose between his love for a woman and helping her and her husband, a Czech Resistance leader, escape to neutral Portugal to continue his fight against the Germans.
-Starring Humphrey Bogart, Ingrid Bergman and Paul Henreid, the film was nominated for eight Academy Awards and won three, including Best Picture.
+Starring Humphrey Bogart, Ingrid Bergman and Paul Henreid, the film was nominated for eight Oscars, winning three, including Best Picture.

 7. Stalag 17 (1953)